 What to Expect from Your Internship

 Remember that the goals of an internship are not limited to the performance of work tasks related to the intern’s major.
 Students will be learning and observing appropriate work behavior, including personal hygiene and dress, professionalism, attitude, punctuality, interpersonal relations, and business communications.
 Interns learn by observing and asking questions.
-Please remember you, as students, are representatives of the School of Business while at your internship and your behavior on the job reflects the University and the School of Business.
+Please remember that you, as students, are representatives of the School of Business while at your internship, and your behavior on the job reflects the University and the School of Business.

 How to Find an Internship

 Internships come in all shapes and sizes.
 Some are paid and some are unpaid.
 Some last for a summer while others continue through the school year.
-Internships may be local, regional or even abroad.
+Internships may be local, regional, or even abroad.
 Before starting your search, it is important to consider the following:

-- What are your skills, interests and values?
+- What are your skills, interests, and values?

 - What kind of internship are you looking for?